prakharmrsl/easypcceo.github.io/pages/budget-pcs/prebuilt.md

 		<p>GPU and RAM prices are insanely high, making it quite hard to build a gaming PC in a cost effective manner.</p>

-		<p>While I used to always recommend building a custom rig, at this point in time it seems prebuitl PCs are a better option.</p>
+		<p>While I used to always recommend building a custom rig, at this point in time it seems prebuit PCs are a better option.</p>

 		<p>Of course, not all prebuilt PCs are a good bang for your buck.</p>